mjoras/SCONE-PROTOCL/documents/charter.md

     * connection establishment, communication signaling and data format (container to share network information)
     * specify and justify privacy and security requirements

-* Develop a standard track specification based on SCONEPRO protocol to specify a format for network properties applicable to streaming video to be communicated from the SCONEPRO monitor to the client(s).
+* Develop a standard track specification describing a SCONEPRO protocol to communicate network properties applicable to streaming video from the SCONEPRO monitor to the client(s), and specifying a format for those applicable network properties.
 Its contents might include

     * describe use case and motivation
 	* specify the applicable network properties to be communicated to the client